All Episodes

 Well, you ask the Republicans because we always pass the debt ceiling when President Bush was president as he was incurring these massive debts, and the Republicans weren't saying boo at the time.

-If I were president, I would use the 14th Amendment, which says that the United States will always be paying.
+If I were president, I would use the 14th Amendment, which says that the United States will always be paying for it.

 You would just go ahead and do it.

-I just raise it the hell of Congress.
+I just raise it to hell with Congress.

 I just use the 14th Amendment and just raise the debt limit.